YaninaTrekhleb/adopt-a-pet/README.md

 # adopt-a-pet
-Find a pet Landing Page
+Landing page for a pets finder.